Bali Kingdom: Javanese ties

-In the second half of the 10th century, Bali was ruled by king Udayana Warmadewa and his queen, Mahendradatta, a princess of Isyana dynasty from East Java.
-Mahendradatta was the daughter of king Sri Makutawangsawarddhana, and sister of king Dharmawangsa of Mataram Kingdom.
-The presence of a Javanese queen in the Balinese court suggests that either Bali had formed an alliance with East Java, or Bali was Java's vassal; their marriage was a political arrangement to seal Bali as part of East Javanese Mataram realm.
+In the second half of the 10th century, Bali was ruled by King Udayana Warmadewa and his queen, Mahendradatta, a princess of the Isyana dynasty from East Java.
+Mahendradatta was the daughter of King Sri Makutawangsawarddhana and sister of King Dharmawangsa of Mataram kingdom.
+The presence of a Javanese queen in the Balinese court suggests that either Bali had allied with East Java, or Bali was Java's vassal; their marriage was a political arrangement to seal Bali as part of the East Javanese Mataram realm.
 The royal Balinese couple was the parents of the famous king of Java, Airlangga (1001–late 1040s).
 Airlangga's younger brothers Marakata and later Anak Wungçu rose to the Balinese throne.

 The rock-cut candi shrine of Gunung Kawi in Tampaksiring was made around the same period.
-It demonstrates similar temple style of Java during the late Mataram period.
+It demonstrates a similar temple style of Java during the late Mataram period.
 The Warmadewa dynasty continued to rule Bali well until the 12th century with the reigns of Jayasakti (1146–50) and Jayapangus (1178–81).
 Contacts with imperial China were also important during this period.
 Chinese coins called kepeng were widely in use in the Balinese economy.
-In the 12th century, king Jayapangus of northern Bali is known to have married a Chinese princess, and has been immortalised through the Barong Landung artform as the effigy of the king and his Chinese consort.
+In the 12th century, King Jayapangus of northern Bali is known to have married a Chinese princess and has been immortalised through the Barong Landung art form as the effigy of the king and his Chinese consort.

-After the Warmadewa dynasty, their descendant and their link to Javanese court, there is no continuous further detailed information found about the rulers of Bali.
+After the Warmadewa dynasty, their descendant, and their link to the Javanese court, there is no continuous further detailed information found about the rulers of Bali.
 It seems that Bali had developed a new native dynasty quite independent from Java.

 In the late 13th century, Bali once again appeared in Javanese sources.
 In 1284, the Javanese king Kertanegara launched a military offensive expedition against the Balinese ruler.
 According to the Javanese chronicle Deśavarṇana: "In Śaka 'bodies-sky-suns' (1206, AD 1284) he then sent emissaries to Bali to crush it, and before long its queen was overcome and duly brought as captive before the King" (42.1).
 This expedition seems to have integrated Bali into Singhasari’s realm.
 However, after the Jayakatwang rebellion of Gelang-gelang in 1292 that led to the death of Kertanegara and the fall of Singhasari, Java was unable to assert their rule upon Bali, and once again Balinese rulers enjoyed their independence from Java.

 The Javanese contacts led to a deep impact on the language of Bali which was impacted by the Kawi language, a style of Old Javanese.
 The language is still used in Bali though is rare.